Inflation is effectively the reverse of compound interest. Take a closer look at the problem.

-Believe it or not, Rs 10,000 in 1982 was worth just Rs 552 in 2018, all thanks to inflation.
-While you may earn compound interest on your savings, whatever compound interest gives, inflation takes away.
+Believe it or not, Rs 1,00,000 in 2001 is worth just about Rs 27,000 now, all thanks to inflation.
+Since a year's inflation occurs on top of the previous year's inflation, this means that the effect is just like that of compound interest.
 To put it another way - inflation is effectively the reverse of compound interest; it's like decompound interest.

-So for example, during a ten year period your Rs 1 lakh will become Rs 2.16 lakh.
-However, at the same time on an average the things you could have bought for Rs 1 lakh will also cost Rs 2.16 lakh.
+Consider a situation where you invest Rs 1 lakh in a deposit which earns you eight per cent a year.
+At the same time, prices are also generally rising at the rate of eight per cent a year.
+In such a situation, your compounding returns will just keep pace with inflation.
+The actual amount will increase, but what you can do with it will not.
+So while during a ten year period your Rs 1 lakh will become Rs 2.16 lakh, at the same time the things you could have bought for Rs 1 lakh will also cost about Rs 2.16 lakh on an average.
 In effect, you have not become any richer.
 The purchasing power of your Rs 1 lakh remains what it used to be ten years ago.
-And the increase in how much money you have is little more than an illusion, as it is completely negated by a corresponding rise in prices.
+Thus, the increase in money that you have is nothing but an illusion, as it is completely negated by a corresponding rise in prices.

 But inflation may not be so kind as to stay at the level of the interest you are earning.
 What if it's more?
 And what if this goes on for a very long time?
 Now suppose your returns are eight per cent, but inflation stays at 10 per cent and twenty years go by, let's find out what happens.